seainml/ShapeUp-cn/README.md

 This is a personal project which will take approximately six weeks to complete.
 The following is the roadmap:
   - week 0: Publish this project to GitBook and begin translating content that is not included in the main chapters.
   - week1-4: About 4 chapters per week for the translation
-  - week5: Unified processing of layout issues including images
+  - week 5: Unified processing of layout issues including images

 ## Acknowledgments
 I would like to acknowledge the previous translation [copy](https://github.com/fenbox/shapeup) by @fenbox, which will be helpful in this project.
-Thanks to @fenbox's work, those images collected by him will be used directly in this project.
+Thanks to @fenbox's work, those images collected by him will be used directly in this project(pending permission).